All the rights women in Afghanistan have lost since the Taliban takeover

 The decree was read at a press conference in Kabul, with acting minister for the Taliban’s ministry, Khalid Hanafi, stating: “We want our sisters to live with dignity and safety.”

-The decree states that if a woman does not cover her face outside of the home, her father or closest male relative would be visited and imprisoned or fired from government jobs.
+It means that if a woman did not cover her face outside of the home, her father or closest male relative would be visited and imprisoned or fired from government jobs.

 Women banned from TV dramas